looker-open-source/looker-explore-assistant/explore-assistant-examples/README.md

 6. **Error Handling**:
    - Throughout the data deletion and insertion processes, the script checks for and reports any errors that occur.
 This is vital for debugging and ensuring data integrity.

+### Add examples directly to the extension bundle

+If examples need to be added directly to the extension bundle, leave out the connection parameter blank in the `.env` file.
+This will be check at build time and both example files in this directory will be added to the extension bundle.